fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 </details>

-#### Great famine
+### Great famine

 In 638 CE, Arabia fell into severe drought followed by a famine.
 Soon after, the reserves of food at Medina began to run out.
 Umar ordered caravans of supplies from Syria and Iraq, and personally supervised their distribution.
 His actions saved countless lives throughout Arabia.
 The first governor to respond was Abu Ubaidah ibn al-Jarrah, the governor of Syria and supreme commander of the Rashidun army.

 Later, Abu Ubaidah paid a personal visit to Medina and acted as an officer of disaster management, which was headed personally by Umar.
 For internally displaced people, Umar hosted a dinner every night at Medina.

-#### Great plague
+### Great plague
 While famine was ending in Arabia, many districts in Syria and Palestine were devastated by plague.
 While Umar was on his way to visit Syria, at Elat, he was received by Abu Ubaidah ibn al-Jarrah, governor of Syria, who informed him about the plague and its intensity, and suggested that Umar go back to Medina.
 Umar tried to persuade Abu Ubaidah to come with him to Medina, but he declined to leave his troops in that critical situation.
 Abu Ubaidah died in 639 of the plague, which also cost the lives of 25,000 Muslims in Syria.
 After the plague had weakened, in late 639, Umar visited Syria for political and administrative re-organization, as most of the veteran commanders and governors had died of the plague.

-#### Welfare state
+### Welfare state

 To be close to the poor, Umar lived in a simple mud hut without doors and walked the streets every evening.
-After consulting with the poor, Umar established the first welfare state, Bayt al-mal.The Bayt al-mal aided the Muslim and non-Muslim poor, needy, elderly, orphans, widows, and the disabled.
+After consulting with the poor, Umar established the first welfare state, Bayt al-mal.
+The Bayt al-mal aided the Muslim and non-Muslim poor, needy, elderly, orphans, widows, and the disabled.
 The Bayt al-mal ran for hundreds of years, from the Rashidun Caliphate in the 7th century through the Umayyad period (661–750) and well into the Abbasid era.
 Umar also introduced a child benefit and pensions for the children and the elderly.

-#### Free trade
+### Free trade

 Local populations of Jews and Christians, persecuted as religious minorities and taxed heavily to finance the Byzantine–Sassanid Wars, often aided Muslims to take over their lands from the Byzantines and Persians, resulting in exceptionally speedy conquests.
 As new areas were attached to the Caliphate, they also benefited from free trade, while trading with other areas in the Caliphate (to encourage commerce, in Islam trade is not taxed, but wealth is subject to the zakat).
 Since the so-called Constitution of Medina, drafted by Muhammad, the Jews and the Christians continued to use their own laws in the Caliphate and had their own judges.

-#### Assassination
+### Assassination

 In 644, Umar was assassinated by a Persian slave named Abu Lu'lu'a Firuz.
 His motivation for the assassination is not clear.
 One possible explanation was that it was done in response to the Muslim conquest of Persia.
 The assassination was planned several months earlier.
 In October 644, Umar undertook a Hajj to Mecca, during which the assassins pronounced Umar's imminent death that year, and the massive crowd of the congregation was used by the conspirators as a veil to hide themselves.